AdobeDocs/experience-platform.pt-BR/help/tags/extensions/web/target/overview.md

 ### Configurações do at.js

-Todas as configurações da at.js, com exceção do Tempo limite, são recuperadas automaticamente da configuração da at.js na interface do usuário do Target.
-A extensão recupera apenas as configurações da interface do usuário do Target quando adicionada pela primeira vez para que todas as configurações sejam gerenciadas na interface do usuário da coleta de dados se forem necessárias atualizações adicionais.
+Todas as suas configurações do at.js, com exceção do Tempo limite, são automaticamente recuperadas da configuração do at.js na interface do usuário do Target.
+A extensão recupera apenas as configurações da interface do usuário do Target quando adicionada pela primeira vez para que todas as configurações sejam gerenciadas na interface do usuário se forem necessárias atualizações adicionais.

 As opções de configuração disponíveis são as seguintes: